Minnesota facing $4.7 billion shortfall in future budget fueled by pandemic

-The updated numbers for 2022 and 2023, coming ahead of a state bond sale, continue a stunning deterioration of the state’s finances in a matter of months.
-A February economic forecast showed the state had a projected $1.5 billion budget surplus for the remainder of this budget year, which ends July 2021.
-But a May budget update showed the state now faces a $2.4 billion deficit this budget cycle as well.
+The updated numbers for 2022 and 2023, coming ahead of a state bond sale, continue a stunning deterioration of the state's finances in a matter of months.
+A February economic forecast showed the state had a projected $1.5 billion budget surplus for the remainder of this budget cycle, which ends July 2021.
+But a May budget update showed the state now faces a $2.4 billion deficit this budget cycle.

 "Minnesota is not alone.
 States across the country are facing large budget gaps during this global pandemic," Gov. Tim Walz said in a statement.
 "We have challenges ahead, but we will continue to make smart fiscal decisions and request aid from the federal government to help our state manage this difficult time."